Using 3D Vision for Assembly Robots in Automotive Manufacturing Automation

 Using a robot-mounted sensor on the assembly line

-The 3D vision uses a robot-mounted sensor, which fastens production speed and makes products have more excellent quality.
+The 3D vision uses a robot-mounted sensor, which increases production speed and makes products have more excellent quality.
 These robots can be guided or programmed, plus you can choose to use both simultaneously to finish production tasks in assembly lines in automotive manufacturing.

 Furthermore, you can use them for parts that are too tiny, complicated, or fragile for humans.
 They can also provide feedback on whether various parts fit perfectly together or not.